 Yasab is a high mountain town at an elevation of 1.200m (3,937ft) above the sea level located in the Al Batinah South Governorate of northern Oman.
 This road tests the skill, and courage, of any driver.

 Located within the Western Hajar Mountains, the road to the town is extreme.
 It’s definitely not for anyone suffering from vertigo or a fear of landslides.
 There are some narrow sections -scarcely wide enough for two cars- where if two vehicles have to pass each other, one might have to reverse for some kilometers of winding narrow road to get to a place wide enough to pass.
 It shouldn’t be attempted by those who don't know how to reverse.
-The road is pretty steep.
-Its highest elevation is 1.965m (6,446ft) above the sea level.
+The road is pretty steep and tops out at 1.965m (6,446ft) above the sea level.

 Road suggested by: Hugh Wilson

 Pic: ابو خالد